Great Smoky Mountains National Park

 Deteriorating

 The Outstanding Universal Value of the Great Smoky Mountains National Park is currently of low concern overall as the ecosystems covering the majority of the site, and species therein, remain in relatively good or moderate condition, and the scenic values therefore have been largely maintained.
-However, some systems, notably the more xeric low altitude pine and dry oak forests have deteriorated due to an array of threats that include air pollution and resultant deposition of toxins; over-crowding and noise pollution; the legacy of misguided fire suppression; climate change; and, most serious of all, a host of invasive species in the form of non-native pathogens, insects, mammals and fish.
+However, some systems, notably the more xeric low altitude pine and dry oak forests have deteriorated due to an array of threats that include air pollution and resultant deposition of toxins; over-crowding and noise pollution; the legacy of misguided fire suppression; climate change; and a host of invasive species in the form of non-native pathogens, insects, mammals and fish.
 The park manager and NGO partners are tackling these multi-faceted threats with great dedication despite the complexity of management requirements and challenges in scale.

 Additional information